panayot-zhi/ApplicationModel/Documentation/identity.md

 the logged in user.
 The purpose of this is to provide details about the logged in user on the ingress level of an application and letting it provide the details on the request going in.
 Having it on the ingress level lets you expose the details to all microservices behind the ingress.

-> Note: Aksio has an ingress middleware that uses this technique and takes the details and puts it on a cookie.
-For more details go [here](https://github.com/aksio-insurtech/IngressMiddleware).
+> Note: Cratis has an ingress middleware that uses this technique and takes the details and puts it on a cookie.
+For more details go [here](https://github.com/cratis/IngressMiddleware).

 The values provided by the provider are values that are typically application specific and goes beyond what is already found in the token representing the user.
 This is optimized for working with Microsoft Azure well known HTTP headers passed on by the different app services, such as Azure ContainerApps or WebApps.